fhirschmann/penchy/docs/job.rst

 client and server flow and therefore describe how the raw output of (potentially many) Tools is processed into the desired output (e.g. diagrams).

-Filters may contain pre- and post-hooks, which are executed before and after they are run, respectively.
+Filters may contain hooks, which are executed before and after they are run.
+Please consult the section on :ref:`using hooks <using-hooks>`.

 Using penchyrc: Stop repeating yourself
 =======================================